Hacker Perspective: Telephony (basic information)

 - SP1 (Stored Program One)

-- a minibar (miniature cross bar) telephone switch manufactured by Northern Electric (Nortel) with a computerized
+- a minibar (miniature cross bar) telephone switch manufactured by Northern Electric (Nortel) with a computerized front-end rather than an

-front-end rather than an electromechanical front end (anyone remember markers?).
-These machines employed a
+electromechanical front end (anyone remember markers?).
+These machines employed a mini-crossbar technology to complete the analog circuit.

 - North American average installed life: 10 years